 - a.
-Share one's own faith in an explicit way both within the congregation and the community. - b.
-Work with the evangelism committee or other committees which seek to involve all members of the congregation in evangelism.
+Share one's own faith in an explicit way both within the congregation and the community. - Work with the evangelism committee or other committees which seek to involve all members of the congregation in evangelism.
 (Four such meetings would be average.) - c.
 Become personally involved and encourage members of the congregation to participate in the global mission of the church through contact with persons overseas, study seminars, Global Mission Events, etc. - d.
-Leadership in inclusive ministry through evangelization of minority members in the community. - e.
-Leadership in inclusive ministry, working toward representation by minority members on congregational boards and committees. - f.
-Help lead the congregation out of a preoccupation with its internal affairs into loving mission and service to people beyond its boundaries. - g.
+Leadership in inclusive ministry, working toward representation by minority members on congregational boards and committees. - e.
+Help lead the congregation out of a preoccupation with its internal affairs into loving mission and service to people beyond its boundaries. - f.
 Help the congregation bring about constructive change in its own life.
 This necessarily includes dealing with conflict.
 Work to understand the dynamics of both prophetic ministry and reconciliation ministry.